 (Pierid butterflies, including orangetips, whites, and sulphurs)

-The following photographs represent my chance encounters with butterflies.
+My butterfly photographs represent chance encounters.
 If you're looking for a systematic photographic survey, I recommend the Butterflies of New Mexico web site maintained by Joe Schelling.
 Joe has helped me with multiple IDs.
+For an exhaustive review of the state's butterflies, check out the butterfly pages maintained by the Pajarito Environmental Education Center.

 Sleepy Orange (Abaeis nicippe)